amorist/awesome/README.md

 - [kugimiya-rainbow-fart](https://github.com/zthxxx/kugimiya-rainbow-fart) - 傲 娇 钉 宫，鞭 写 鞭 骂  -  钉宫理惠 vscode-rainbow-fart 扩展语音包
 - [vscode-rainbow-fart](https://github.com/SaekiRaku/vscode-rainbow-fart) - 一个在你编程时疯狂称赞你的 VSCode 扩展插件 | An VSCode extension that keeps giving you compliment while you are coding, it will checks the keywords of code to play suitable sounds.
 - [mind-elixir-core](https://github.com/ssshooter/mind-elixir-core) - Mind-elixir is a framework agnostic mind map core
-- [supabase](https://github.com/supabase/supabase) - Website, docs, and client libraries.
+- [supabase](https://github.com/supabase/supabase) - Website, docs, and examples.
 Follow to stay updated about our public Beta.
 - [carbon-components-react](https://github.com/carbon-design-system/carbon-components-react) - React components for the Carbon Design System
 - [twilio-video.js](https://github.com/twilio/twilio-video.js) - Twilio’s Programmable Video JavaScript SDK
 - [password-manager-resources](https://github.com/apple/password-manager-resources) - A place for creators and users of password managers to collaborate on resources to make password management better.